flores-jacob/Problem-Sets-for-Artificial-Intelligence-for-Robotics/Problem_set1/reasoning.md

 ### Solution reasoning

+#### Overview
 To start off, we should attempt to break the problem down into smaller pieces.
-The first piece is to try to get the robot to output correct values when it is simply stying in place, in a very simple 2D environment.
-Furthermore, we will first assume that it has perfect motion and perfect sensors.
-Once it can detect itself, we can then try to check if the answers we get are still correct if we make it move.
-Lastly, we mix in sensor and motion error rates one at a time.
-We should be finished with the exercise once we have succeeded in performing that.
+The first piece is to try to get the robot to output correct values when it is simply staying in place, in a very simple 2D environment.
+We will also assume that it has perfect sensors.
+After which, we check later on if we are still getting correct results once we introduce imperfect sensors.

+After this, we try to get the robot to output correct values when it is moving.
+Once again, we assume perfect motion.
+Once settled, we then proceed to introduce imperfect motion.